scrapinghub/kumo-stack-hworker/README.rst

 Versioning is done in the following manner:

-- latest version of the stack marked with `latest`
+- latest version of the stack marked with `latest` tag;
-- each published version of the stack is also marked with `<release date>` tag
+- each published version of the stack is also marked with `<release date>` tag.
-- some versions are pinned, check CHANGELOG for changes

 All stack versions are listed correspond to a Docker image listed at: